Ethical Governance for Therapy in Ottawa at Eleusium

-Governance and Ethics
+Governance and Ethics at Eleusium: Therapy in Ottawa

 Our Founders and Leadership

-Robert Anderston, PhD, RP
+Robert Anderson, PhD, MBPG, RP

-Clinical Director and Founder
+Clinical Director and Co-Founder

 Rob provides clinical leadership and oversight for Eleusium’s psychotherapy and integration services.
-As a Registered Psychotherapist and doctoral-level clinician, Rob ensures that all therapeutic practices align with professional standards, trauma-informed principles, and emerging best practices in psychedelic-assisted care.
+As a Registered Psychotherapist and doctoral-level clinician, Rob ensures that all therapeutic practices align with professional standards, trauma-informed principles, and emerging leading practices in care.
 His clinical direction helps guide practitioner supervision, risk reduction, and continuing education within the collective.

 Hannah Behzadi, MA, C.C.C., RP

-Director of Operations and Founder
+Director of Operations and Co-Founder

 Hannah leads the operational, strategic, and ethical governance of Eleusium.
 As a Registered Psychotherapist and Canadian Certified Counsellor, she ensures that every aspect of Eleusium’s work from service design to client experience reflects integrity, compassion, and regulatory compliance.
 Hannah bridges clinical practice, organizational strategy, and client safety to maintain Eleusium’s standard of excellence.